 Since we first published this post in 2012, our clients have had both good and bad experiences with accessing their long-term care insurance.
 In general, the more solid the company, the better the experience.
-Fortunately, many of the less solid companies have left the business, but older policies with them still exist and they continue to put up roadblocks to getting coverage, often claiming to have lost paperwork that was sent to them.
+Fortunately, many of the less solid companies have left the business, and older policies with such companies are fewer, but some still exist and the companies continue to put up roadblocks to getting coverage, often claiming to have lost paperwork that was sent to them.

 We have found that tenacity and keeping good records of every contact with these companies ultimately results in coverage.
-Sometimes a letter from an attorney is also necessary.
+Sometimes a demand letter from an attorney is also necessary.
+In fact, in most cases we've been able to convince the companies to reimburse the clients for our fees.
 Of course, all of this is a terrible burden to place on families already overstretched, doing their best to care for an ailing family member.

 Here's the post: